healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Dishwasher-Safe: No

-The detachable thermostat features a conventional design with a standard temperature range from 200 to 400°F, along with a keep warm setting of around 150°F (+3).
-It is well-designed with a seamless fit and is equipped with a working indicator light (+4).
+The detachable thermostat has a conventional design with a standard temperature range from 200 to 400°F, along with a keep warm setting of around 150°F (+3).
+It is well-designed with a seamless fit and a working indicator light (+4).
 However, like most other thermostats, it is not dishwasher-safe.

 Usability
 ---------